-Aerobic fitness is often used interchangeably with cardiovascular fitness.
-Essentially any exercise that increases your heart rate to pump oxygen around your blood.
+Cardiovascular fitness includes any exercise that increases your heart rate to pump oxygen around your blood.
 Think running, swimming, cycling, and rowing.
-Strength training is any exercises that focuses on the activation of certain muscle groups.
+Strength training is any exercise that focuses on the activation of certain muscle groups.
 Think squatting, bench pressing, and deadlifting with heavy weights.
-Muscular endurance training is focusing on building the endurance your muscles and how long they can go for.
+Muscular endurance training focuses on building the endurance of your muscles and how long they can go for.
 Think HIIT classes, circuit training, and cross-fit.
 Think lighter weights but lots and lots of reps.

 So when it comes to weight loss, which of these should you be focusing on.
-The simplest answer would be cardio.
+The most straightforward answer would be cardio.
 As a general rule, cardio burns more calories per hour of exercise than strength training does.
-But it’s important not to ignore the longer term benefits that strength and endurance training can bring such as muscle definition, increased metabolism, changes in body composition, as well as an endless list of general and mental health improvements.
+But it’s important not to ignore the longer-term benefits that strength and endurance training can bring, such as muscle definition, increased metabolism, changes in body composition, as well as an endless list of general and mental health improvements.

 Which cardio machines burn the most calories?

 Cardio isn’t most people’s favourite word.
 Cue flashbacks of panting and heavy sweating.
 But it doesn’t have to be this way.
 The first thing to remember is that as you increase your cardiovascular fitness, the exercises get easier.
 The second thing is that there are lots of options when it comes to cardio.
 Hate star jumps and high knees?
 Then don’t do them.
 Turning to the cardio equipment in the gym is a great way to make aerobic exercises a part of your workout.